roman-milk/roman-milk.github.io/it-was-only-a-blowjob.md

  "Later, I promise.
 Thanks for your help."
 I hung up on her, and looked over at my cheating wife.

  Wendy didn't look the least remorseful.
 "That's stupid.
 Of course she'd say that.
 Their sex life is shit.
 She's never blown Tom.
 What does she know?"
-Report_Story #2